ryandotsmith/32k.io/r/docs/eng-inspiration.md

 Simplicity is objective.
 Count the number of things in a system.
 If the number of things is one then the system is simple otherwise it is complex.
 Simplicity and reliability go hand in hand.

 Be careful with dependencies.
-Most of the time it is better to right a function to left pad a string instead of using a 3rd party dependency.
+Most of the time it is better to write a function to left pad a string instead of using a 3rd party dependency.
 The simplicity and control you get from writing code "by hand" usually dwarfs the initial time investment in writing the code.

 ## Crash-Only Software